nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

 # How to install and use QGreenland Custom

 QGreenland Custom is a QGIS plugin for downloading a custom set of data, including data which is not part of the QGreenland Core zip package.
 This how-to guide walks through how to install the plugin and how to use its basic functions.

-## Installing the plugin
+## Installing QGreenland Custom

-To get started with this guide, open a new project in QGIS.
-Next, by accessing the Plugin tab in the top menu bar, select 'Manage and Install Plugins'.
+To get started with this guide, access the Plugin tab in the top menu bar, and select 'Manage and Install Plugins'.

 ![menu_bar](/_images/menu_bar.png)